ThermoPilot/ThermoPilot/FAQ.md

 - GPU heat is the main cause of throttling in modern laptops
 - GPU load often determines system temperature
 - CPU and GPU share thermal budgets
-- GPU temp is a better predictor of fan behavior
+- GPU temperature is a better predictor of sustained performance

 CPU override still protects the CPU when needed.